 Exceptional Learner is an overview of individuals with physical, cognitive, and emotional needs, as well as those who are gifted.
 Educational strategies for meeting those needs are explored.
 Federal laws for IEPs and IFSPs are discussed.

 Note(s): Co-numbered with EDU 245.

-ECE 290 - Early Childhood Program Administration 3.0 Credit(s) Lecture 3
+ECE 290 - Early Childhood Program Administration

+Lecture 3 Lab/Clinical 0

 Early Childhood Program Administration is an introduction to methods of administering a quality early childhood program.
 Emphasis is on enrollment, budgeting, staffing, and equipping a program.

 Management styles are explored as students learn methods for working with staff, families, community, and related professionals.